mrseeker53/mrseeker53/README.md

 <h1 align="center">Hi, I'm Nayeem 👋</h1>
-<h3 align="center">💻 Software Developer from Bangladesh</h3>
+<h3 align="center">💻 Software Engineer from Bangladesh</h3>

-As an aspiring Software Developer with consistent learning habits, I love to work with web technologies.
+As an aspiring Software Engineer with consistent learning habits, I love to work with web technologies.
 Focusing on creating user-friendly and visually appealing web applications through optimization and responsiveness.

 Technical knowledge of JavaScript and hands-on experience in web application development.
 Working with JavaScript, ReactJS, NextJS, and familiar with SASS, REST API, and Redux.